 Under the Company's Whistleblower Policy, provision is made for individuals to speak up about any unlawful, unethical or irresponsible behaviour within the Company and any material incidents reported are communicated to the Board.
-A copy of the policy is available on the Company's website: www.carbonminerals.com.au.
+The policy is available on the Company's website: www.carbonminerals.com.au.